Transforming the UK's clinical trial landscape: updated regulations are now in force

-Feedback from a public consultation in 2022 helped shape proposals to improve how clinical trials of investigational medicinal products (CTIMPs) are run in the UK.
-These changes aim to make the UK one of the best places in the world to conduct clinical research.
+Feedback from a public consultation in 2022 helped shape the proposals to improve how clinical trials of investigational medicinal products (CTIMPs) were run in the UK.

-The updated Medicines for Human Use (Clinical Trials) (Amendment) Regulations 2025 have now been approved.
+The Medicines for Human Use (Clinical Trials) (Amendment) Regulations 2025 were signed into law in April 2025.

-Following a 12-month implementation period, the regulations will come into force on 28 April 2026.
+Following a 12-month implementation period, the regulations came into force on 28 April 2026.

 Who these changes affect

-These updated regulations will impact everyone involved in CTIMPs in the UK:
+The updated regulations impact everyone involved in CTIMPs in the UK:

 Why these changes matter

-Together, these improvements will strengthen the UK's position as a global leader in clinical research.
+Together, these improvements are designed to strengthen the UK's position as a global leader in clinical research.

 Key changes in the regulations